Siponek/colladaPythonWrapper/Readme.md

 ```
 ## TODO

-.gitignore
+.gitignore <br />
-requirements.txt
+requirements.txt <br />
-fix snake-case and camel case
+fix snake-case and camel case <br />
-Add argprase for more generic approach when using script via CLI
+Add argprase for more generic approach when using script via CLI <br />

 ## Contributing